Mosibi/blog.mosibi.nl/_drafts/2021-10-29-cilium-bpg.md

 Now it is all working, most engineers want to see more details, so I will not let you down :)

 ### ping
-One of the first things you will notice is, that the load balanced ip address is not reachable via ping.
-Diving a bit deeper reveals why that is, but before that, let's create the cilium aliases to make it easier running the `cilium`, which is present in each cilium agent pod.
+One of the first things you will notice is that the LoadBalanced ip address is not reachable via ping.
+Diving a bit deeper reveals why, but before that, let's create the Cilium aliases to make it easier running `cilium`, which is present in each Cilium agent pod.

 ```lang=shell
 CILIUM_POD=$(kubectl -n kube-system get pods -l k8s-app=cilium --output=jsonpath='{.items[*].metadata.name}' --field-selector=spec.nodeName=k8s-master1)
 alias cilium="kubectl -n kube-system exec -ti ${CILIUM_POD} -c cilium-agent -- cilium"
 ```

-First see the output of this snippet of `cilium bpf lb list`, that show the configured load balancing configuration inside Cilium for our service *web1-lb`:
+First see the output of this snippet of `cilium bpf lb list`, that shows the configured load balancing configuration inside Cilium for our Service *web1-lb`:

 ```
 172.16.10.0:80       0.0.0.0:0 (5) [LoadBalancer]
                      10.0.3.150:80 (5)
 ```

 Here you can see that a mapping is created between source port 80 and destination port 80.
 This mapping is executed using eBPF logic at the interface and is present on all nodes.
-This mapping shows that only(!) traffic for port 80 is balanced, all other traffic, including the ping, is not picked up.
-That is why you can see the icmp packet reaching the node, but a response is never sent.
+This mapping shows that only(!) traffic for port 80 is balanced.
+All other traffic, including the ping, is not picked up.
+That is why you can see the icmp packet reaching the node, but a response is never send.

 ### Observe traffic
-[Hubble](https://github.com/cilium/hubble) is the networking and security observability platform which is build on top of eBPF and Cilium.
-Via the command line and via a graphical web gui, it is possible to see current and historical traffic.
-In this lab, hubble is placed on the k8s-control node, which has direct access to the API of Hubble Relay.
+[Hubble](https://github.com/cilium/hubble) is the networking and security observability platform which is built on top of eBPF and Cilium.
+Via the command line and via a graphical web GUI, it is possible to see current and historical traffic.
+In this lab, Hubble is placed on the k8s-control node, which has direct access to the API of Hubble Relay.
 Hubble Relay is the component that obtains the needed information from the Cilium nodes.
-Be aware that the hubble command is also present in each Cilium Agent pod, but that one will only show information for that specific agent!
+Be aware that the `hubble` command is also present in each Cilium agent pod, but that one will only show information for that specific agent!

 ```lang=shell
 export HUBBLE_VERSION=$(curl -s https://raw.githubusercontent.com/cilium/hubble/master/stable.txt)